cdnnnn/cdn/file.md

 import { Link } from 'react-router-dom';
 import type { FC } from 'react';
-import {
-  ArrowRight,
-  BarChart3,
-  FileText,
-  Gauge,
-  Database,
-  PlugZap,
-  FileBarChart,
-  Check,
-  Sparkles,
-} from 'lucide-react';
+import { ArrowUpRight } from 'lucide-react';
 import './Landing.scss';

-const STATS = [
+const LEDGER = [
+  { k: 'Setup time', v: '~5 min' },
-  { value: '9', label: 'Providers' },
+  { k: 'Providers', v: '9' },
-  { value: '100+', label: 'Models' },
+  { k: 'Models', v: '100+' },
-  { value: '14', label: 'Test suites' },
+  { k: 'Test suites', v: '14' },
-  { value: '3', label: 'Evaluation types' },
 ];

-const FEATURES = [
+const INDEX_ITEMS = [
   {
-    icon: BarChart3,
-    title: 'Side-by-side scoring',
+    n: '01',
+    title: 'Identical conditions, every model',
-    desc: 'Every model runs the same prompts under the same conditions, so the leaderboard reflects the models — not the setup.', },
+    desc: 'Same prompts, same grader, same test suite for every candidate — so the leaderboard measures the models, not the setup.', },
   {
-    icon: FileText,
-    title: 'Full response transcripts',
+    n: '02',
+    title: 'Nothing hidden behind a score',
-    desc: 'Open any score to see the exact prompt, response, and grading reason.
-Nothing is a black box.', },
+    desc: 'Open any result to read the exact prompt, the full response, and the reason it was marked right or wrong.', },
   {
-    icon: Gauge,
+    n: '03',
-    title: 'Cost & latency at scale',
+    title: 'Cost at your actual volume',
-    desc: 'Enter your expected monthly volume and see what each model would actually cost you — not per-token pricing.', },
+    desc: 'Enter your expected monthly request count and see what each model would cost you — not a per-token rate card.', },
   {
-    icon: Database,
-    title: 'Standard or custom suites',
+    n: '04',
+    title: 'Bring your own questions',
-    desc: 'Start from a benchmark suite or upload your own prompts and expected answers in CSV, JSON, or JSONL.', },
+    desc: 'Start from a standard benchmark, or upload your own prompts and expected answers as CSV, JSON, or JSONL.', },
   {
-    icon: PlugZap,
+    n: '05',
-    title: 'Every major provider',
+    title: 'One workspace, every provider',
-    desc: 'Connect OpenAI, Anthropic, Google, Groq, Together, and more from one workspace — no per-model setup.', },
+    desc: 'OpenAI, Anthropic, Google, Groq, Together, and more — connected once, compared together.', },
   {
-    icon: FileBarChart,
+    n: '06',
-    title: 'Reports that get read',
+    title: 'A report someone will read',
-    desc: 'Turn a run into a shareable report with the recommendation, trade-offs, and raw data attached.', },
+    desc: 'Every run can become a shareable summary with the recommendation, the trade-offs, and the raw table attached.', },
 ];

-const STEPS = [
+const METHOD = [
-  { n: '01', title: 'Connect a provider', desc: 'Paste an API key and your model catalogue fills in automatically.' }, { n: '02', title: 'Pick your models', desc: 'Filter by price, speed, context window, or benchmark score.' }, { n: '03', title: 'Choose a test suite', desc: 'Use a standard benchmark or bring your own test questions.' }, { n: '04', title: 'Read the results', desc: 'Scores, cost, and latency land in one leaderboard — instantly.' }, ];
+  { n: '01', label: 'Connect', desc: 'Paste an API key' }, { n: '02', label: 'Select', desc: 'Choose your models' }, { n: '03', label: 'Test', desc: 'Pick a question set' }, { n: '04', label: 'Read', desc: 'One ranked table' }, ];

-const COMPARISON = [
-  { model: 'Model Alpha', accuracy: 79.5, cost: '$2.40', time: '0.4s', best: false },
-  { model: 'Model Beta', accuracy: 84.1, cost: '$6.80', time: '2.9s', best: false },
-  { model: 'Model Gamma', accuracy: 88.7, cost: '$24.50', time: '1.2s', best: false },
-  { model: 'Model Delta', accuracy: 91.2, cost: '$41.20', time: '2.1s', best: true },
-];

 const Landing: FC = () => {